yhpong/Scientific-Toolkit/README.md

     Call .Reset                 'release memory
 End With
 ```
-There are two methods in this class to perform transformation: .tSNE or .tSNE_BarnesHut. .tSNE is the simplest implementation of the algorithm but can be quite slow. .tSNE_BarnesHut uses a quadtree data structure to speed up the process when number of sample N is huge.
+There are two methods in this class to perform transformation: `.tSNE` or `.tSNE_BarnesHut`. `.tSNE` is the simplest implementation of the algorithm but can be quite slow. `.tSNE_BarnesHut` uses a quadtree data structure to speed up the process when number of sample N is huge.
 When N is small, the overhead cost of BarnesHut may not be worth the effort.
 But for large N~1000 , BarnesHut is essential for a resonable excecution time.
 The method .Output extract the transformed data which is plotted in the above figures.

 Note that random initialization is implemented, and different realizations will converge to different results even when the same hyperparameters are used.
 The two figures above are from two different runs.
 Although the charts look different, they both produce similar relative ordering.